The core functionality of Velodrome Finance is to allow users to trade digital assets in a secure way, with very low fees and low slippage.

 Stable pools are designed for assets which have little to no volatility.
 This means that the formula used for pricing the assets allows for low slippage even on large traded volumes.

 Variable pools are designed for assets with high price volatility.
 These pools use a generic AMM formula.

 The mathematical formulas are used to keep the total pool liquidity the same at all times.

-Below, you can find a visual comparison (click on the charts to explore more) between the stable and volatile formulas, where:
+Below, you can find a visual comparison between the stable (red) and volatile (green) AMM pricing equations, where:

 xis the amount of first asset in the pool

 yis the amount of second asset in the same pool